 This course introduces you to the fundamentals of filmmaking and screenwriting practice.
 It will help the development of your creative, critical and craft skills in preparation for progression to the BA (Hons) programme at Central Film School and further study of the contemporary film and television industry.

 Eligible for Tuition Fee Loan

-Foundation in Film Practice
+Foundation in Screen Practice (30)

 This module will introduce you to CFS filmmaking equipment through technical induction sessions, workshops and supervised studio practice.